cesarvr/keycloak-bible-openshift/robot/README.md

 - [Data replication & Failover](https://www.keycloak.org/docs/3.0/server_installation/topics/cache/replication.html) This basically says, that Keycloak elect an pod to be the owner of the sessions if this pod owning the data crash, then users need to logging again.

+## Keycloak/Red Hat SSO

+Discovery of new pods are done by the use of the [DNS_PING protocol](http://www.jgroups.org/manual4/index.html#_dns_ping) which use OpenShift Service to retrive the pods in active state.
+Once the RHSSO discover surrounding instances then it perform a [synchronization of sessions](https://www.keycloak.org/docs/3.0/server_installation/topics/cache.html).

+## Testing Horizontal Scaling

+This project is an OAuth2 client which require a manual authentication against RHSSO to then perform an automatic token refresh every 1 second against all the pods.

 ### Install

 ```sh